 I never hike without a headlamp attached to my bag in case the hike takes longer than expected and I have to hike in the dark.
 It also comes in handy if I run across a cave I want to explore.
 Extra batteries are a good idea as well.
 There are so many different lights that it is hard to say what is best.
 Just get what works for you.

 When packing for a day hike, I take a very abbreviated first aid kit.
 Actually it’s a zip lock with essentials, Bandaids, antiseptic ointment, antibiotic ointment, pain reliever, Benadryl, my inhaler, cortisone cream, bug repellent and an ACE wrap.
 Other than the ACE wrap, these items takes up very little room.
 I take the ACE wrap because sometimes on difficult down hill hikes, I wrap my knee if it starts to bother me.
 I also like having it in case I sprain my ankle.
 In addition, it can double as a sling for an injured arm if wrapped right.
+I actually used the ACE wrap last summer in Boulder when we came across a gal who had twisted her ankle, so it came in handy.

 Can’t forget the food!
 My favorite trail snack is simple trail mix.
 Salty snacks are a great way to keep your sodium in check.
 I also like cheese, beef jerky, homemade energy balls, apples, peanut butter, crackers and high protein healthy type bars.
+Check out this link for my favorite trail snacks!

 Empty Zip Lock